canmom/canmom.github.io/fiction/lunarians.md

 The second lander brought with it Chirurgeon Nguyễn Liên, and Quan's legs were amputated one week after.
 They bore it with grace, all things considered.
 Maybe losing all those memories from having three legs fully severed... maybe I just didn't know enough of their dialect to know how bad they were cursing.

-But you wouldn't understand, would you?
+You wouldn't understand, would you?
 Quan was getting on in age.
 Moulted twice.
 They weren't going to grow back.

 I helped to build them a prosthetic and crutches from the larger pieces of the first lander.
 A three-legged child again, they joined in the works eagerly, scanning and surveying to judge where to place more permanent structures.
 Despite everything, the project was somehow only a few weeks behind schedule.
 Not that the schedule meant much of anything with no more rockets to pursue us.